leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 3. Before merging the PR in GitHub Actions: Using the generated .zip plugin, against several InstaWP instances, each of them with a different configuration of PHP+WP

 Importantly, **all 3 combinations must receive the same inputs, and produce the same outputs**, and must (as much as possible) use the same configuration files to prepare their environments.
 A single test suite must work everywhere, without customizations or hacks.

-In this blog post I'll explain how I've accomplished this for my WordPress plugin, the [GraphQL API for WordPress](https://graphql-api.com), and share a few tips that I discovered along the way.

-(As a side note: I am just days away from releasing version `0.9` of the GraphQL API plugin, after _16 months of work_, and over _1000 PRs_ from _14700 commits_ 🙀.
-If you'd like to be notified of the upcoming release, please [watch the project in GitHub](https://github.com/leoloso/PoP) or [subscribe to the newsletter](https://graphql-api.com/newsletter/) <= no spam, only announcements.)

 ## 1st: Running Integration Tests on the PHP source code (on my development computer)